Is A Hot Dog A Sandwich?

 If the Wikipedia entry for hot dogs classes them as a sausage sandwich, this means that enough people out there are happy enough with this conclusion, and as such surely we can just accept this fact and move on with our lives?

-If you were to analyze the contents of a hot dog you would find it to generally consists of sausages such as a frankfurter (or veggie sausage, if you will), a variety of condiments, and either mustard and/or mayonnaise or even (god forbid, let’s not start this discussion) ketchup.
+If you were to analyze the contents of a hot dog, you would find it to generally consist of sausages such as a frankfurter (or veggie sausage, if you will), a variety of condiments, and either mustard and/or mayonnaise or even (god forbid, let’s not start this discussion) ketchup.

 This, everyone can agree, is a hot dog.
 But what if we replace the sausage with something else, like some slices of meat, a few falafel, or a bit of shredded pork?